grafana/grafana/docs/sources/features/datasources/influxdb.md

 specify an asterix `*` to select all fields.

 ### Group By
-To group by a tag click the plus icon at the end of the GROUP BY row.
+To group by a tag, click the plus icon at the end of the GROUP BY row.
 Pick a tag from the dropdown that appears.
 You can remove the "Group By" by clicking on the `tag` and then click on the x icon.

 ### Text Editor Mode (RAW)